Q: What is Amazon CodeBuild?

 Q: How do I configure a build project?

-A build project can be configured through the console or the AWS CLI.
+A build project can be configured through the console or the Amazon CLI.
 You specify the source repository location, the runtime environment, the build commands, the IAM role assumed by the container, and the compute class required to run the build.
 Optionally, you can specify build commands in a buildspec.yml file.

 Q: Which source repositories does CodeBuild support?